green-coding-solutions/eco-ci-energy-estimation/README.md

 In this file you find the needed calls along with some fake activity like calls to `sleep` and `ls` etc.

-You just need to slice the file to you needs and bring the code that you want to encapsulate with Eco-CI into the positions where currently the `sleep` and `ls` calls are.
+You just need to slice the file to you needs and bring the code that you want to encapsulate with Eco CI into the positions where currently the `sleep` and `ls` calls are.